ProvableHQ/leo/grammar/abnf-grammar.md

-In order to allow the recursion of the rule to stop, we need to regard, in the grammar, a primary expression as a unary expression.
+In order to allow the recursion of the rule to stop, we need to regard, in the grammar, a primary expression as a unary expression (i.e. a primary expression is also a unary expression in the grammar;
+but note that the opposite is not true).
 However, this is just a grammatical artifact: ontologically, a primary expression is not really a unary expression, because a unary expression is one that consists of a unary operator and an operand sub-expression.
-These terminological "exceptions" should be easy to identify in the rules.
+These terminological exceptions should be easy to identify in the rules.

 --------